saurabh1088/notes/iOS/DesignPatterns/MVVM.md

 existing viewmodel will eventually make it fat.

 A better solution could be if the business logic of adding, deleting and updating could be part of model itself.

+## For an app using MVVM design pattern, what happens to viewcontrollers.
+What role they play?
+Even with a UIKit app using MVVM design pattern, one still has to deal with viewcontrollers.
+Whole problem with MVC design patters with respect to iOS apps was viewcontrollers becoming too fat and having too much responsibilities.
+MVVM design tries to offload some responsibilities from viewcontrollers.
+Hence viewcontrollers become light weight but they still have key responsibilities to take care.
+- Viewcontroller will still play a role in responder chain.
+- Viewcontroller will manage the view hierarchy.
+- Viewvontroller is the place which sets up the data bindings with the viewmodels.
+- Viewcontroller take responsibility for navigation using segues or navigation controllers.

+## TODOs
+- [x] For an app using MVVM design pattern, what role would viewcontroller perform?
+- [ ] How does information comes to view model in MVVM design pattern?